Main List of Projects

 When your shadow is twice the length of your height then you are getting sunlight at a safe intensity and with the best spectrum for maximum benefit.

-This provides both red/NIR light and modest UVB for vitamin D synthesis — both critical for mitochondrial and immune function.
+This provides both red/NIR light and modest UVB for vitamin D synthesis — both are critical for mitochondrial and immune function.

 At sunrise and sunset, there is no UVB light reaching the earth, but red/NIR is still reaching the earth and helping your mitochondria produce more energy with less inflamation.